-- Be super active outdoors.
-With unhealthy or hazardous air, it's not the time to run, bike, or play hard outdoors. - Rely on a cloth mask, bandana or single string dust mask.
-N95 2-string masks can help, but they are difficult to fit and make breathing harder. - Burning things like candles, cigarettes, or incense, which add particulate matter to your home - Vacuuming regularly. - Be in despair!
+- Being super active outdoors.
+With unhealthy or hazardous air, it's not the time to run, bike, or play hard outdoors. - Relying on a cloth mask, bandana or single string dust mask.
+N95 2-string masks can help, but they are difficult to fit and make breathing harder. - Burning things like candles, cigarettes, or incense, which add particulate matter to your home - Vacuuming regularly. - Keeping this information to yourself share it with others. - Despair!
 The smoke will clear and the skies will be blue and bright again soon...